 Road trafficThe network of roads and highways has a total length of 2,977 km.
-For each of the country's 2.42 million inhabitants, this corresponds to 1.23 meters.
-This puts Gambia in 195th place in the global ranking.
-However, the country's size and population density of around 214 inhabitants per km² must also be taken into account.
-Countries with fewer inhabitants on the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.
+For each of the country's 2.64 million inhabitants, this corresponds to 1.13 meters.
+This puts Gambia in 196th place in the global ranking.
+However, the country's size and population density of around 234 inhabitants per km² must also be taken into account.
+Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

-With an average of 607 traffic fatalities per year (2013 - 2019), road traffic in the Gambia is considered quite dangerous.
-This corresponds to around 4.3 accident fatalities per 28.2 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.0 worldwide.
+With an average of 661 traffic fatalities per year (2013 - 2019), road traffic in the Gambia is considered quite dangerous.
+This corresponds to 28.2 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

 In the Gambia, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
+This regulation was enforced on October 1st, 1965.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|